Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 Much of this beautiful old architecture, left behind by previous occupants of the island, is found on the waterfront.

-Take a few hours on day 1 to go through these old beauties and get a feel for the history of Zanzibar.
-If you want to be sure not to miss a thing, check out an walking organized tour!
+Take a few hours on day one to go through these historic structures and get a feel for the Zanzibar’s story.
+If you want to be sure not to miss a thing, check out a walking tour!

 1. The Old Dispensary